fewlines-education/dev-bootcamp-exercises/03_backend_development/05_promises/02_chuck/README.md

-# CHUCK FETCH
+# CHUCK

 ## CONTEXT AND OBJECTIVES

-In this exercise, you'll have to call the Chuck Norris API again but from now on, you must use the `node-fetch` package to make requests instead of `request`, as you saw in the morning lesson.
+In this exercise, you'll have to call the Chuck Norris functions we prepared for you, you must use the promises and `.then()`, as you saw in the morning lesson.

-To do so, read the **[documentation](https://api.chucknorris.io/)** first.

 ## Specs